stablekernel/aqueduct/source/docs/tut/getting-started.md

 By the end of this tutorial, you will have created an Aqueduct application that serves fictional heroes from a PostgreSQL database.
 You will learn the following:

 - Run an Aqueduct application
-- Route HTTP requests to the appropriate handler
+- Route HTTP requests to the appropriate handler in your code
 - Store and retrieve database data
 - Write automated tests for each endpoint